Fall: Florence, Italy

 ITALIAN-AMERICAN SCHOLARSHIP

-The Italian American Scholarship Fund provides awards and scholarships for the study
+The Italian American Scholarship Fund offers awards and scholarships to PCC students

 Visit https://pasadena.academicworks.com/opportunities/4795 to learn more about the scholarship.